-The Early Learning Center has three primary missions:
+The Early Learning Center for Research and Practice has three primary missions:

 • To promote observation, participation, and research activities of the Department of Child and Family Studies and other university faculty and students

 • To prepare undergraduate and graduate child development and early childhood education professionals for learning about and teaching young children